About Us

 Bio

-Carl is a member of the Association of Middle Level Educators (AMLE) and has attended several of their conferences.
-He has also attended the Harvard Graduate School of Education’s Art of Leadership summer institute.
+A dedicated professional, Carl is a member of the Association of Middle Level Educators (AMLE) and has attended several of their national conferences, as well as the Harvard Graduate School of Education’s Art of Leadership institute and the NAIS School Leadership Institute.

-Carl is also a Brimmer parent.
-His son, Brennan, is in 10th grade.
-Outside of school, Carl is a certified spin instructor and enjoys traveling, reading, and spending time with his husband and two children.
-He also is active with organizations like the Matthew Shepard Foundation, amfAR, and Sandy Hook Promise.
+Carl is also a proud Brimmer parent; his son, Brennan, is in the class on 2027.
+Outside of school, he is a certified spin instructor and enjoys traveling, reading, attending Broadway shows, and spending time with his husband and two children.
+He is also actively involved with organizations including the Matthew Shepard Foundation, amfAR, and Sandy Hook Promise.

 • Photo of Sue Cuyler